ourmaninindia/ourmaninindia-2023/content/en/_index.md

 ---
 categories: []
 date: 2015-09-29T13:35:55Z
+modified: 2023-03-14T11:40:00Z
 description: "" # "Life is like riding a bicycle.
 To keep your balance you have to keep moving. "
 title: "Our Man in India"
 disable_comments: true
+books: "These are some of the authors I have met and whose books I have enjoyed."
 carousel:
   - url: header-breukelen.jpg
     title: Hans van Breukelen